Clean Energy in Central Bristol

 How it works

-Money from the crowdfund will go directly to pay for the remaining development costs.
-The crowdfund will be split into a series of smaller raises in order to keep development work progressing.
+This crowdfunding is paying for the remaining development stages.
+It is being split into a series of smaller raises in order to keep development work progressing.
 The first Crowdfund round raised £18,352 against a target of £10,000.
-The second round target is to get up to £30,000.
-The more raised above this total, the less needed in subsequent ones, and the more momentum given to the project!
+The second round target is to take this up to £30,000 and prepare the project for the construction stage.

-Any money raised above the total target will go towards the main construction costs.
+Any money raised above £30k will go towards a third phase of crowdfunding (if needed) and/ or construction costs.
 If for any reason the hydro scheme does not get built (which is a possibility with any development), then any funds not already spent will be deployed in the development of other renewable schemes.